 In an April 6 Facebook post, Shapiro said, “Nobody should be okay with Pennsylvania ranking 49th in the nation for state investment in higher ed.
 Our students deserve better.”

-Shapiro unveiled an ambitious plan aimed at revitalizing public higher education in Pennsylvania.
-The proposal includes various measures such as providing $1,000 grants for all students, implementing performance-based funding for colleges, and perhaps most notably, merging the state’s 15 community colleges with the 10 four-year universities of the Pennsylvania State System of Higher Education.
+The proposal includes $1,000 grants for all students, performance-based funding for colleges, and perhaps most notably, merging the state’s 15 community colleges with the 10 four-year universities of the Pennsylvania State System of Higher Education.

-Pennsylvania’s community colleges currently operate independently under local control, resulting in underfunding, lack of cooperation between institutions, and increased costs for students.
-With declining numbers of traditional-age students and an overbuilt system, consolidation has become a popular solution in many states.
+Pennsylvania’s community colleges currently operate independently under local control.
+They are underfunded, and there is a lack of cooperation between institutions causing increased costs for students.
+Consolidation of independent community colleges has become a popular solution in many states.

 Penn West California’s Interim President Laurie Bernotsky said, “Student affordability is a top priority for everyone, which is why PASSHE is seeking increased funding to allow us to freeze tuition again next year.
 Seven years at the same tuition rate would be a tremendous accomplishment in higher education and great news for our students and their families.”